Space Cabbie

-Space Cabbie (also spelled Space Cabby) is a science fiction character in DC Comics.
+Space Cabbie (also spelled Space Cabby) is a science fiction taxi driver in DC Comics.

 Publication history

 Space Cabbie first appeared in Mystery in Space #21 (August 1954) in a story scripted by Otto Binder and drawn by Howard Sherman.
 The character reappeared in issue #24, in the story "The Hitchhiker of Space", written by France Herron and again drawn by Sherman, and thereafter became a recurring series in Mystery in Space, the only such in the book for the whole time that the series was being first printed.
 Besides Binder, Gardner Fox would write many appearances, and artwork was handled by Gil Kane and Bernard Sachs.
-The Cabbie's monthly series continued to 1958 with Mystery in Space #47; the character's last appearance as a lead feature would be in August 1972 in From Beyond the Unknown #18, a reprint of "The Hitchhiker of Space".
-His last solo appearance in a comic book was in DC Super Stars #6 which was published in August 1976.
-It was a reprint of a story called "The Luxury Limousine of Space".
-Otto Binder wrote that story as well.
+Space Cabbie's monthly series continued to 1958 with Mystery in Space #47; the character's last appearance as a lead feature would be in August 1972 in From Beyond the Unknown #18, a reprint of "The Hitchhiker of Space".
+His last solo appearance in a comic book was in DC Super Stars #6 which was published in August 1976 and written by Binder.

 Space Cabbie has since then made occasional guest appearances in other comics, such as Starman, and DC Comics Presents #78.
 He was mentioned in one issue of the "New 52" series Threshold, about a bounty/game in space, and later made several appearances in the series Hal Jordan and the Green Lantern Corps as an underworld informant of the Green Lantern Guy Gardner.